Palladium(III) compounds: Mononuclear compounds

 Pd(III) has a d^{7} electronic configuration, which leads to a Jahn–Teller distorted octahedral geometry.
 The geometry could also be viewed as being intermediate between square-planar and octahedral.
 These complexes are low-spin and paramagnetic.

 The first Pd(III) complex characterized by X-ray crystallography was reported in 1987.
 It was obtained by oxidation of the 1,4,7-trithiacyclononane (ttcn) complex [Pd(ttcn)_{2}]^{3+}.
 X-ray crystallography revealed the expected Jahn–Teller distorted octahedral geometry, in spite of the highly symmetric structure of the ligand.

 The first organometallic Pd(III) complex characterized by X-ray crystallography was reported in 2010.
 Organopalladium complexes supported with a macrocyclic tetradentate ligand undergo single-electron oxidation to give Pd(III) species that is stabilized by the axially-positioned amine.
 The authors propose that while the axial nitrogen stabilize a distorted octahedral geometry, the t-Bu group and the rigidity of the macrocyclic structure inhibits the oxidation to a more conventional octahedral Pd(IV).

+A metallaborane complex containing Pd(III) has also been reported, which contains a B_{11} borane cage ligand.